Goran Adamović

-Goran Adamović (Горан Адамовић; born 24 April 1987) is a Serbian footballer who last played as a defender.
+Goran Adamović (Горан Адамовић; born 24 April 1987) is a retired Serbian footballer and current manager of Maltese club Mqabba.

 Playing career

 Club

 Born in Valjevo, SR Serbia, spent his youth career in Red Star Belgrade and FK Partizan.
 He made his senior debut in 2004 for FK BSK Borča in the Serbian League Belgrade.
 He joined Red Star on 16 January 2006.
 The following year, he won the league as well as the Serbian Cup.
 During the second half of the 2006–07 season, however, he was loaned to FK Zemun.

 In summer 2008, he left Red Star and joined FK Novi Sad in the Serbian First League.
 In January 2009, he moved to Montenegrin club FK Budućnost Podgorica.
 With Budućnost, he was twice runner-up for the Montenegrin First League title as well as a finalist for the 2009–10 Montenegrin Cup.
 In summer 2012, he returned to Serbia and joined FK Spartak Subotica.

+After spells at Mqabba and Sliema, he moved to fellow Maltese team Gudja United in summer 2020.